truemrwalker/wblwrld3/app/data/WebbleDevPack_Unpacked/README.md

     // default size or the specified size at either the center of the screen or the specified position using either
     // default color or the specified color (which can be an array of colors for gradient effect).
     // If qimDominance is set to true, any other QIM messages will be discarded while the dominant one is still displayed.
+    // If one call the function with empty text and time set to 0, the current QIM message (if any) will immediately close down.
     $scope.showQIM(qimText, qimTime, qimSize, qimPos, qimColor, qimDominance);

     // Open Form, Creates and opens a modal form window for a specific use that can be used to edit or consume any data.